 If a student is deficient in credits and/or QPA at the end of the academic year, summer school classes may be used to eliminate the deficiency.
 No financial aid will be provided to help defray these summer school costs.
-The summer work need not be completed at ESU, but students should be aware that inancial Aid www.esu.edu
+The summer work need not be completed at ESU, but students should be aware that: